Books | Poems | News | About

 When is your next submissions call?

-We are planning a new series in 2025 and will release the call via our newsletter (see bottom of this page) and through our social media accounts on Instagram, Threads and Bluesky.
+We release new calls via our newsletter (see bottom of this page) and through our social media accounts on Instagram, Threads and Bluesky.
 We look forward to seeing your work!

 Sunday Review: Idra Novey’s Exit, Civilian